Ask Chef Dennis

 cooked seafood in large saute pan

-I had a nice variety of seafood, but again feel free to add in what you have on hand.
+I had a nice variety of seafood, but feel free to add in what you have on hand.

 Some of my favorite additions to this dish are: